KrishGarg/KrishGarg/README.md

 # Hi there, I'm Krish Garg  👋

-## I am a learning programmer and a student in class 12.
+## I am a learning programmer and a fresher at BITS Goa (CS).
-- 📖 Currently studying for the JEE exam to get a good college.
+- 📖 Finished JEE with 21** in advance, now will explore myself at college.
 - 😁 I like to create open-source projects so that I can help others in the same field.
 - 🤖 I was working on a multi-purpose discord bot but after the closing of discord.py, I got discouraged and stopped the project.
-- 🥅 My goal: To become a full-stack developer.
+- 🥅 My goal: To become a good all-rounder.
 - 👨‍🏭 Fun Fact: I used to play the violin before someone ate a bat.
 ---
 ### My Socials: